gliant-admin/rgphd-cms/content/teaching/_index.md

 ---
 title: Teaching
 ---
-T﻿his is the teaching section.
+This is the teaching section.